INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 ---

+# In a nutshell

+- Learned on a train set; applied to test set

+???

+In a nutshell, we have seen that

 - A predictive model is learned on a train set and then applied to new data, a "test set"

+--

+- Built from a data matrix, a given number of features for each observation

+???

 - Scikit-learn models are built from a data matrix, of a given number of features for each observation

+--

+- Transformations of the data
+    - Encoding of the categorical variables
+    - Only using information available at train time
+    - The scikit-learn Pipeline object

+???

 - Transformations of the data, such as encoding of the categorical variables, prior the predictive model, are often important.
-Care must be done to use only information available at train time.
-For this, you need to use a scikit-learn Pipeline object to chain the data transformation with the predictive model
+    - Care must be done to use only information available at train time.
+    - For this, you need to use a scikit-learn Pipeline object to chain the data transformation with the predictive model

+---

+# In a nutshell

+- Minimize the error on the test set
+    - train error can detect underfit: models too simple for the data

+???

 - The best predictive model is selected to minimize the error on the test set, but monitoring the train error can be useful to detect underfit: models too simple for the data

+--

+- Multiple hyper-parameters
+    - Control model complexity
+    - Selecting hyper-parameters is important
+    - GridSearchCV, RandomSearchCV...

+???

-    - Models in scikit-learn come with multiple hyper-parameters that can control model complexity.
-Selecting model hyper-parameter is important.
-It can be done with objects such as GridSearchCV, RandomSearchCV and the like
+- Models in scikit-learn come with multiple hyper-parameters
+    - These can control model complexity.
+    - Selecting model hyper-parameter is important.
+    - It can be done with objects such as GridSearchCV, RandomSearchCV and the like

+---

+# In a nutshell

+- Understanding the models
+    - know when they are suited to the data
+    - intuitions on how to debug them

+???

 - Understanding the models, in the sens of how the build their predictive functions, helps knowing when they are suited to the data and having intuitions on how to debug them

+--

+- Linear models
+  - Combining the values of features
+  - For many features or few observations

+???

 - Linear models make decisions by combining the values of each feature.
 They are particularly suited when the number of features is large or the number of observations is small

+--

+- Tree-based
+    - A series of binary choices (thresholds)
+    - For tabular data where columns are quantity of different nature
+    - Gradient boosted trees (HistGradientBoostingRegressor and Classifier) are goto methods

+???

+- Tree-based models
-    - Tree-based models combine a series of binary choices, such as thresholds on the values of various attributes.
-They are particularly suited to tabular data where columns are quantity of different nature (age, height, job title), a mixing of categorical and continuous variables, or have missing values.
-The gradient boosted trees (HistGradientBoostingRegressor and Classifier) are typically goto methods when there are more than a few thousands of samples
+  - combine a series of binary choices, such as thresholds on the values of various attributes.
+  - They are particularly suited to tabular data where columns are quantity of different nature (age, height, job title), a mixing of categorical and continuous variables, or have missing values.
+  - The gradient boosted trees (HistGradientBoostingRegressor and Classifier) are typically goto methods when there are more than a few thousands of samples

 ---
 class: middle